Tropical Fukaya Algebras: Convergence for broken maps

-We state a corollary of the proof of the convergence theorem which is used in the gluing proof.
-For a converging sequence of maps it relates the neck length in the target space with the length of annuli in the domain that converge to a node.

-\subsection{Convergence for broken maps}
+\section{Convergence for broken maps}

-In this section we prove a Gromov compactness result for broken maps.
-In the limit, one may have additional bubbling into the tropical divisors.
+In this section, we prove Theorem \ref{thm:cpt-broken} on Gromov compactness for broken maps.
+The limit map may have additional components because of bubbling and consequently the tropical graph of the limit map may have additional vertices.
+The tropical graph of the limit map is related to the tropical graph of the maps in the sequence by a \em{tropical edge collapse} relation defined below.
 We show that such bubbling happens only in families whose dimension is at least two, and so does not occur in the zero-dimensional moduli spaces we use to define the Fukaya algebra.